 The Company has a state sales tax liability stemming from the Company's 'Fulfilled By Amazon' sales agreement which allows Amazon to warehouse the Company's inventory throughout a number of states.
-During 2018 the Company put policies and procedures in place to collect and pay sales tax for Amazon sales in states where the Company believes it has nexus and is required to charge sales tax.
-Sales tax is now collected in states where the Company is required to collect and has registered with the state.
+During 2018 the Company put policies and procedures in place to collect and remit sales tax for Amazon sales in states where the Company believes it has nexus and is required to charge sales tax.
+Sales tax is now collected by the Company in states where the Company is required to collect and the Company has registered with the state.
 Sales and Use Tax filings are completed and filed and tax remitted back to the states consistent with the individual state filing requirements.
 Changes to state sales tax regulations are monitored to stay current with the law.
-As of March 31, 2019, approximately \$86 thousand of the original state sales tax liability remains open.
-The additional liability of approximately \$119.5 thousand relates to sales tax that has been collected and not yet remitted to the respective states.
+As of June 30, 2019, approximately \$59 thousand of the original state sales tax liability remains open.
+The additional liability of approximately \$112.6 thousand relates to sales tax that has been collected and not yet remitted to the respective states.